dliggat/fab_aws/README.md

 │   └── downtime_notifier/
 │   └── other_function1/
 │   └── other_function2/
-└── requirements.txt          # Dependencies for cf_toolkit.
+└── requirements.txt          # Dependencies for fab_aws.
 Install locally using pip.
 ```

 ## 0) Install

 1. Set up a `virtualenv` (I recommend [`pyenv-virtualenv`](https://github.com/yyuu/pyenv-virtualenv), highly):
-  * `pyenv virtualenv cf_toolkit`
+  * `pyenv virtualenv fab_aws`
 2. Install dependencies:
   * `pip install -U -r requirements.txt`
 3. From this point forward, the `fab` command will be available to run the tasks from `fabfile.py`.

 ## 1) Configure AWS Credentials
-`cf_toolkit` uses the `boto3` Python AWS SDK.
+`fab_aws` uses the `boto3` Python AWS SDK.
 When the Fabric tasks are run, the **AWS credentials are inherited from the containing shell**.
 For most AWS users, this probably means that you have one or more AWS profiles configured, and a particular one either enabled or set to the default.
 As I interact with numerous profiles on a daily basis, I used [named profiles](https://liggat.org/juggling-multiple-aws-profiles/) to handle this.
 If you do not have profiles set up, [this article](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the AWS documentation explains the configuration, as well as the other precedence-based options that exist for authentication.

 ## 2) Write CloudFormation in YAML